Confidence Intervals for Descriptive Statistics

 Check model convergence

-How can we check convergence for our simple example?
+How do we check for convergence?

 Here’s how to request these: